yhoiseth/python-prediction-scorer/README.md

 ## Installation

 `pip install predictionscorer`

+## System requirements

+Python Prediction Scorer requires Python 3.7+.
+There are currently no other dependencies.

 ## Usage

 For example, say that George and Kramer were predicting the outcome of the 2016 US presidential election.
-George said that Donald Trump had a 40 percent probability of winning, while Kramer put Trump's chances at 65 percent.
+George said that Donald Trump had a 40 percent probability of winning, while Kramer put Trump’s chances at 65 percent.

-Considering that Trump won, Kramer's prediction was better than George's.
+Considering that Trump won, Kramer’s prediction was better than George’s.
 But how much better?
-In order to find out, we must assign numerical scores to their predictions and compare them.
-That's what this library does.
+In order to find out, we must quantify the quality of their predictions.
+That’s what this library does.

 There are several ways to score predictions like these.
 Here, we are using [Brier scores](https://www.gjopen.com/faq#faq4).
 Below, you can see a chart of what the Brier score would be given a range of different probabilities for the alternative that turned out to be true.